sbali10/create-kubernetes-cluster/README.md

-# create-kubernetes-cluster

-*Create you Kubernetes Ccluster with Ansible-Playbook and Kubespray
+# Create your Kubernetes cluster with Ansible-Playbook and Kubespray

 *Apply internal prometheus server and get logs on selected node